phanthehien/mongo-models/API.md

   order.
 - `limit` - a number indicating how many results should be returned.
 - `page` - a number indicating the current page.
-- Returns a 'promise' as a result
+- Returns a `promise` as a result
   where:
-  - if the connection is success, return the results object (result) => { }.
+  - if the connection is success, return the results object (`result`) => { }.
-    Where result:
+    - Where `result`:
-        + data - an array of documents from the query as class instances.
+        - `data` - an array of documents from the query as class instances.
-        + pages - an object where:
+        - `pages` - an object where:
-        + current - a number indicating the current page.
+        - `current` - a number indicating the current page.
-        + prev - a number indicating the previous page.
+        - `prev` - a number indicating the previous page.
-        + hasPrev - a boolean indicating if there is a previous page.
+        - `hasPrev` - a boolean indicating if there is a previous page.
-        + next - a number indicating the next page.
+        - `next` - a number indicating the next page.
-        + hasNext - a boolean indicating if there is a next page.
+        - `hasNext` - a boolean indicating if there is a next page.
-        + total - a number indicating the total number of pages.
+        - `total` - a number indicating the total number of pages.
-        + items - an object where:
+        - `items` - an object where:
-        + limit - a number indicating the how many results should be returned.
+        - `limit` - a number indicating the how many results should be returned.
-        + begin - a number indicating what item number the results begin with.
+        - `begin` - a number indicating what item number the results begin with.
-        + end - a number indicating what item number the results end with.
+        - `end` - a number indicating what item number the results end with.
-        + total - a number indicating the total number of matching results.
+        - `total` - a number indicating the total number of matching results.
-  - if the connection is failed, return an error object (error) => { }.
+  - if the connection is failed, return an error object (`error`) => { }.

 ### `replaceOne(filter, doc, [options])`